 Beth Rudin deWoody, Art Collector, Curator and Philanthropist

-Anthony Torrano, Artist, Video Editor
+Anthony Torrano, Secretary

 Lilly Wei, Art Critic, Writer